rpokemon/PokeFacts/README.md

 `PokeFacts/Config.py` and create a `PokeFacts/Secrets.py` file containing two variables: `PASSWORD` and `APP_SECRET` which are respectively the reddit account password and OAuth app secret.

+If you'd like to modify the code to use for your own subreddit, the only files you need to change are `PokeFacts/Responder.py` and `PokeFacts/Config.py`.
+The rest of the code is pretty general.
+The `Responder.py` file only needs the `getResponse(item, is_last)` function where 'item' is a DataPulls.Item object.

 ### Testing